rust-stuco/lectures/week12/parallelism.md

 let (tx, rx) = mpsc::channel();
 ```
 * Channels have two halves, a transmitter and a receiver
-* Connor writes "Review the ZFOD PR" on a rubber duck and floats it down a river (transmitter)
+  * *Transmitter*: Connor writes "Review the ZFOD PR" on a rubber duck and floats it down a river
-  * Ben finds the duck downstream, and reads the message (receiver)
+  * *Reciever*: Ben finds the duck downstream and reads the message
 * Note that communication is one-way here
-* Note also that each channel can only transmit/receive one type
+* Each channel can only transmit/receive one type
-  * e.g. `Sender<String>`, `Receiver<String>` can't transmit integers

 <!-- Speaker note: